janpstrunn/obsidian-vault/README.md

 		- ### File Types
 			- Contains obsidian queries for different file types (PDF, Video, Audio, Image and Canvas)
 		- ### Quickmarks
-			- The predefined bookmark called GS takes you to this file [[Getting Started]]
+			- The predefined bookmark called GS takes you to this file [[README]]
 				- Just type **Ctrl + O** and write GS to quickly come back
 				- As Obsidian quick switcher allows fuzzy finder, you don't actually have to rely heavily on this.
 It's just an idea on how you can use it
 - ## Search